 Your people are at the core of every digital transformation — including the unification of your commerce strategy.
 Their support and engagement are critical for maintaining momentum, enriching the customer experience and successfully achieving your strategy.

+This is also a good opportunity to gather feedback that can influence the prioritization of your unified commerce roadmap.
 By taking these steps, you can develop a robust change management strategy that addresses the impact of unified commerce on the employee experience (EX) and enables you to balance both EX and CX.

 Best Practice #5: Foster organizational alignment.